kailash-manasarovar/statement/docs/timeline/2025/january.md

 - He's around a lot.
 - One Sunday, we're in the Old White Lion in N2.
 - There's a menacing bloke at an opposite table.
-- He gets a WhatsApp and suddenly says, let's go somewhere else.
+- He gets a WhatsApp and suddenly suggests we go somewhere else.
 - We head to a bar in Highgate Village which is apparently a gay bar.
 - There's no reason for us going there.
 - He explains it's a place he often goes to with his best friend [Lucy](#pauls-best-friend-lucy) who's a lesbian.